Drift Masters: Drift Masters European Championship era

 In 2018, the series was rebranded as the Drift Masters European Championship (DMEC).
 The rebranding was an idea of Arkadiusz Dudko, who assumed the role of CEO following a strategic alignment with Zigen Promotions, the organization behind the Irish Drift Championship and British Drift Championship.
 Dave Egan, CEO of Zigen Promotions, later served as a commentator for the series, alongside Ian Waddington.

 That same year, DMEC established a partnership with the American series Formula Drift.
 Formula Drift PRO licenses were awarded to the top eight DMEC drivers, while all Formula Drift drivers were awarded Drift Masters licenses.

 James Deane became the first non-Polish driver to win the DMEC title, securing victories in five out of six rounds.
 He simultaneously claimed the 2018 Formula Drift championship, becoming the only driver to win both titles in the same season.

 A partnership between Red Bull Media House and DMEC was announced in 2019.
 As part of the agreement, all championship rounds were broadcast live on Red Bull TV, featuring commentary in English, Polish, Turkish, and Arabic.

 The 2020 season was initially planned to include six rounds throughout Europe.
 However, after the Austrian round was cancelled and the remaining events postponed due to the COVID-19 pandemic, the championship was ultimately cancelled in its entirety.
 A single standalone event, the DMEC King of Riga, took place as the sole competition of the season.

 In 2021, even more scheduling challenges appeared due to the ongoing COVID-19 pandemic.
-Originally, five rounds were planned but only four events took place: two rounds at PS Racing Center, Greinbach, Austria, and two rounds at Biķernieki Trase in Riga, Latvia.
+Originally, five rounds were planned but only four events took place: two rounds at PS Racing Center in Greinbach, Austria, and two rounds at Biķernieki Trase in Riga, Latvia.
 The final round, scheduled for the center of Tbilisi, Georgia, was cancelled following the completion of the first four rounds.

 The championship returned to a full six-round schedule in 2022, with no events cancelled during the season.

 The series set a new world record for the largest attendance at a drifting event during 2023 season Round 6 at PGE Narodowy, with 55,000 spectators.
 This surpassed the previous record of 25,000 spectators, which was set by Formula Drift at Long Beach in 2019.